The Blacksmith’s Daughter – Chapter 15

 I read “Bells on their toes,” by Frank Gilbreth and Ernestine Gilbreth Carey.
 It was one of the best books I’ve read for a long time.
 I read “Night without Stars” by Winston Graham and that was pretty good too.

-19550417 Sunday – I cut a stencil for the invitation for the anzac Day study group and hymn singing night at Uraidla for Maynard today.
+1955 04 17 Sunday – I cut a stencil for the invitation for the Anzac Day study group and hymn singing night at Uraidla for Maynard today.
 I went to Sunday School and had a long talk with Jimmy Luke about the Softball match we are going to have with the Baseball boys at school soon.
 Maynard asked me if I would do some typing for him and I agreed as long as there wasn’t too much.
 He said there wasn’t a great deal but when I got home I found there were 10 pages to do.
-I did little home work tonight.
+I did a little home work tonight.

-Instead I promised to come out at 8 o’clock in the morning and practice with him.
-In spare period in the afternoon Colleen and I studied like mad for the economics test.
+Instead, I promised to come out at 8 o’clock in the morning and practice with him.
+In my spare period in the afternoon, Colleen and I studied like mad for the economics test.
 We had another spare period in the afternoon and Wendy and I sat in front of the physics lab and pretended to do English, but sang with the boys’ Choir who were singing in the Physics’ Lab.

-After school I went to an Opera practice and Mr McKie spent his time trying “fairly” cut down the number in the opera because he only wants 70 girls in it.
+After school, I went to an Opera practice and Mr McKie spent his time trying “fairly” to cut down the number in the opera because he only wanted 70 girls in it.
 I have been getting my music from the office and I went up with the group who had the music and Mr McKie tried to cut down the remainder.
 He didn’t have a hope.
 It’s handy being so friendly with Roger Griggs because he can always get music for me if I need it.
-After that we had hockey practice.
+After that, we had hockey practice.

 It was almost Wendy’s turn to start moving when she went to sleep and the ball hit her on the head.
 She was angry with herself and so ashamed so she put her head down and looked at her feet but once again the ball came up her way and hit her on the head again!
 That was too much for Wendy.
 She burst out howling.
 This was typical of the day and summed it up for our class.